Online Graduate Curriculum in Public Administration

 And completing your Master of Public Administration won’t interfere with your busy schedule.
 Our online courses are offered year-round so you can finish your masters in two years without even setting foot on campus.

-As part of the Henry C. Lee College of Criminal Justice and Forensic Sciences, the M.S. in Public Administration integrates diverse academic perspectives to provide a comprehensive and professional understanding of the field.
+As part of the Henry C. Lee College of Criminal Justice and Forensic Sciences, the Master of Public Administration integrates diverse academic perspectives to provide a comprehensive and professional understanding of the field.
 What you learn in the virtual classroom will be brought to life by integrating theory with real-world applications.
 Through active discussions and carefully developed exercises, you will engage in a dynamic learning community with your instructors and fellow students.